Mawbray: Middle ages

-The threat of raids and attacks from Scots across the sea didn't end with the departure of the Romans, however, and as late as the 1550s, Scottish raiders were still attacking Mawbray and the surrounding communities.
+The threat of raids and attacks from Scots across the sea did not end with the departure of the Romans, however, and as late as the 1550s, Scottish raiders were still attacking Mawbray and the surrounding communities.
 A system called the seawake – a night watch along the coast – was instituted, and Mawbray participated along with other coastal communities in the area.
 Defence against Scottish raids was also important to the Lord and Steward of Holm Cultram when planning the settlement of New Mawbray, today known as Newtown, in the same period.

 The site of the present village had been established by the time Norman surveyors reached the Solway Plain in the 1150s.
 From the Anglo-Saxon period right up to the twentieth century, the majority of Mawbray's inhabitants are believed to have been fishermen and farmers.
 Farming and fishing still continue in the village in the present day, with more of the former than the latter, but the inhabitants today are more diverse, including "a journalist, an artist and a television presenter".

 Nineteenth and twentieth centuries

 Mawbray used to have many diverse shops and tradesmen operating in the eighteenth and nineteenth centuries, but in the present day, these have been lost.
 Trades such as "bacon and ham curer, shoemaker, blacksmith, joiner and dressmaker" have long since disappeared from the village.
-However, in 2018 a new cheese company was founded in the village, bringing back a cottage industry that would've existed in the past.
+However, in 2018 a new cheese company was founded in the village, bringing back a cottage industry that would have existed in the past.
 The village post office and shop closed in the 1980s.
-The local pub, The Lowther Arms has been in existence since 1847.
+The local pub, The Lowther Arms, has been in existence since 1847.
 Directly opposite the pub is a small children's playground.
 The current play area was funded by the community and built by local woodworkers around the year 2000.